I have enjoyed baking my own treats for my family on the weekend as a healthier and tastier option to store-bought sweets.

-- In a small bowl add brown sugar and cinnamon and mix.
+- In a small bowl, add the brown sugar and cinnamon and mix them.
 Set aside.

 - Staring at the wide end, roll dough into an 18" long cylinder.

-- Set pan aside to rise for 1-2 hours until tops of buns are even with top of pan.
+- Set the pan aside to rise for 1-2 hours, until the tops of the buns are even with the top of the pan.

-- Place pan in centre of oven and bake for 20-25 minutes.
+- Place the pan in the centre of the oven and bake for 20-25 minutes.

-- When buns are done, remove from oven, cover with plate.
-Holding both plate and pan together flip buns out of pan onto plate.
+- When the buns are done, remove them from the oven and cover them with a plate.
+Holding both the plate and the pan together, flip the buns out of the pan onto the plate.

 - Top with crushed walnuts and enjoy.